okcashpro/okcash/packages/_examples/plugin/README.md

-# Sample Plugin for Eliza
+# Sample Plugin for OKai

-The Sample Plugin for Eliza extends the functionality of the Eliza platform by providing additional actions, providers, evaluators, and more.
+The Sample Plugin for OKai extends the functionality of the OKai platform by providing additional actions, providers, evaluators, and more.
 This plugin is designed to be easily extendable and customizable to fit various use cases.

 ## Description
-The Sample Plugin offers a set of features that can be integrated into the Eliza platform to enhance its capabilities.
+The Sample Plugin offers a set of features that can be integrated into the OKai platform to enhance its capabilities.
 Below is a high-level overview of the different components available in this plugin.

 ## Actions
 - **createResourceAction**: This action enables the creation and management of generic resources.
 It can be customized to handle different types of resources and integrate with various data sources.